Greek God of Wind: Zephyrus and the Anemoi

 That being said, the wind was one of the main catalysts of production for ancient Greece and the world since ancient times, up until the Industrial Revolution.
 It continues to be one of the most efficient renewable energy sources.

 For ancient Greece, winds blowing in from the cardinal directions meant everything.
 It brought rain, promoted agriculture, enhanced navigation, and most importantly, made ships sail.
-We would definitely appreciate some of that in this age of rising gas prices.

-The Anemoi And Their Counterparts In Other Mythologies
+The Anemoi and Their Counterparts in Other Mythologies

 The four wind gods of Greek mythology have had some dashing doppelgangers in other tales and religions.
-It is only natural that we see this inclusion since winds were a significant catalyst toward the overall progress of civilization.

 As mentioned, the Anemoi was known as ‘Venti’ in Roman mythology.
 However, these Greek deities of the wind also appeared within many other famous mythologies.

 The role of controlling the wind in Hindi mythology fell upon the shoulders of many gods.
 However, the main deity was considered to be Vayu.
-Other gods that reported to him included Rudra and the Maruts.
+Other Hindu gods that reported to him included Rudra and the Maruts.

 In Slavic mythology, Stribog influenced the winds from all eight directions.
 He was even said to gracefully bless the households he touched with an immense amount of wealth.
-Who doesn’t want some free bucks in their bags?
-Wish it was that easy, though.

 Hine-Tu-Whenua is the lord of the winds in Hawaiian mythology.
-With help from his besties La’aMaomao and Paka, he ventures the endless ocean to privilege torn sails with fresh hot winds.
+With help from his besties La’aMaomao and Paka, he ventures to the endless ocean to privilege torn sails with fresh hot winds.

-A Closer Look At The Anemoi and Lesser Wind Gods
+A Closer Look at the Anemoi and Lesser Wind Gods

 The God of the North Wind, Boreas